NathanNam/caltrain-commuter-app-no-instrumentation/README.md

 - `npm run lint` - Run ESLint

 ### Maintenance Scripts
-- `node scripts/update-moscone-events.mjs` - Update Moscone Center events (run monthly)
+- `node scripts/update-moscone-events-auto.mjs` - **Optional** manual Moscone events update
+  - **Not needed** - Moscone events now fetch automatically at runtime!
+  - Only use if you want to pre-generate events or test the scraper
   - See [scripts/README.md](scripts/README.md) for details

 ## Features Roadmap

 ### ✅ Phase 1 - MVP (Complete)
-- Station selection with all 32 stations
+- Station selection with 25 main stations
 - Next 5 trains display
 - Weather for origin and destination
 - Saved routes (up to 5)